-Tropical Storm Grace forms in the Atlantic as Fred nears Florida
+Tropical Storm Grace forms in the Atlantic as Fred temporarily weakens

 Fred may reorganize over Gulf

-Fred is expected to pass to the west of the Florida Keys Saturday and could restrengthen after previously weakening to a tropical depression.
-Tropical storm-force conditions are expected across the Keys, and a few isolated tornadoes are also possible Saturday afternoon across central and southern Florida.
+Despite weakening, conditions are favorable for some re-development and Fred is forecast to become a tropical storm again on Sunday.

-A tropical storm warning remains in effect for the Florida Keys west of the Seven Mile Bridge to the Dry Tortugas.
-Such warnings mean that tropical storm conditions are expected somewhere within the area within 36 hours, according to the hurricane center.
+Landfall along the northern Gulf Coast is expected Monday evening as a tropical storm.

-A State of Emergency was issued Friday for 23 counties, including Bay, Calhoun, Citrus, Dixie, Escambia, Franklin, Gadsden, Gilchrist, Gulf, Holmes, Jackson, Jefferson, Lafayette, Leon, Levy, Liberty, Manatee, Okaloosa, Santa Rosa, Taylor, Wakulla, Walton and Washington counties, according to Florida Gov. Ron DeSantis.
+A State of Emergency was issued Friday for 23 counties in Florida, including Bay, Calhoun, Citrus, Dixie, Escambia, Franklin, Gadsden, Gilchrist, Gulf, Holmes, Jackson, Jefferson, Lafayette, Leon, Levy, Liberty, Manatee, Okaloosa, Santa Rosa, Taylor, Wakulla, Walton and Washington counties, according to Gov. Ron DeSantis.

 Through Monday, 3 to 5 inches of rain with local amounts of 8 inches are anticipated across the Keys and southern Florida.
 Fred is forecast to continue north across the Gulf, making landfall near the Alabama-Florida border on Monday evening.